 We didn’t have any obligations anywhere else and Koh Tao is about as close as paradise as you can get on a budget with all the amenities.

 I scoured local classifieds and online forums, but to no avail.
-It seems protectionist labor laws in Thailand make it harder than I had imagined for foreigners like us to find work.
+It seems protectionist labor laws in Thailand make it harder than I imagined for foreigners like us to find work.

 Occasionally (and unsurprisingly), there is work for dive instructors, but it can be a competitive market to penetrate, with long working hours, visa headaches, and a monthly paycheck that barely covers your local living expenses, with little to nothing left over for travel or savings.